arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/Getting_Started.md

 * NUCLEO-F401RE, or another suitable Mbed OS 5 compatible development board.
 A full list of compatible devices can be found here: https://os.mbed.com/platforms, note that outputs may have to be reconfigured for devices following a different standard.

-* A breadboard, 4 x 330 Ω resistors, 4 x buttons, 1 red LED, 1 blue LED, 1 green LED
+* A breadboard, 4 x 330 Ω resistors, 4 x buttons, 1 red LED, 1 blue LED, 1 green LED.

 # 3	Mbed Studio Setup
 ## 3.1	Mbed Studio